martim00/python-webpack-loader/README.md

   <h1>Python Webpack Loader</h1>
 </div>

-Loads Python files and transpile to Javascript using the awesome Transcrypt compiler.
+Loads Python files and transpile to Javascript using the awesome <a href="http://www.transcrypt.org/">Transcrypt</a> compiler.

 <h2>Install</h2>